khanhdc/LHM_win/README.md

 python ./tools/metrics/compute_ssim_lpips.py -f1 ${gt_folder} -f2 ${results_folder}
 ```

+## Contribute Needed
+We need a comfyui wrapper of our pipeline.
+If you are familiar with comfyui and would like to contribute to LHM, please contact muyuan.zq@alibaba-inc.com

 ## Acknowledgement
 This work is built on many amazing research works and open-source projects:
 - [OpenLRM](https://github.com/3DTopia/OpenLRM)